nus-cs2103-AY2223S2/ip/docs/README.md

 Shows which task have been marked.

 ```
-Nice!
-I've marked this task as done:
+Meowww~ I've marked this task as done:
 [T][X] borrow book
 ```